Priyansh61/Space-Fighters/readme.md

     ```console
     $ cd ./Space-Fighters
     ```
 3. Install pygame
     ```shell
     $ pip install pygame
     ```
 4. Now you are ready to enjoy the game
      ```console
     $ python3 main.py
     ```
-## Feature Updatee :
+## Feature Update :
-* Different player ships for each levels
+* Different player ship for each level
 * Health and laser booster comming soon
-* Evolving Enemy ships will be added soone
+* Evolving Enemy ships will be added soon

 ## Remarks :
-* Drop your suggestion in the discussion panel , your feedback is valuable.
+* Drop your suggestion in the discussion panel, your feedback is valuable.
 * Please share and give stars if you like the game.
-* If you have some time please look on the issue secion and help your fellow developer to fix them.
+* If you have some time please look on the issue section and help your fellow developer fix them.